ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-The contract storage can only be modified by activating a main function.
-It is important to understand what that means.
-What it does *not* mean is that some global variable holding the storage is modified by the main function.
-Instead, what it *does* mean is that, given the state of the storage *on-chain*, a main function specifies how to create another state for it, depending on a parameter.
+The contract storage can only be modified by activating a main
+function: given the state of the storage *on-chain*, a main function specifies how to create another state for it, depending on the contract's parameter.

 Here is an example where the storage is a single natural number that is updated by the parameter.